-So we're due for a spring equinox, great news for the seasonally disordered among you.
-But March in Montreal isn't just about more sun: we've got film fests, new museum exhibits, a bustling music scene and several family activities to keep spring break well occupied.
+We are finally due for a spring equinox, great news for the seasonally disordered among you.
+March in Montreal isn't just about more sun: we've got film fests, new museum exhibits, a bustling music scene and several family activities to keep spring break well occupied.

 March is a busy month for events with Montréal en Lumière, Mondial des Cidres and Nuit Blanche setting the pace by the first week.
 Celebrating St. Patrick's Day is also a must, as is checking out Butterflies Go Free.
 And it's lights out at the end of the month,